AllenKd/gambling_simulation/database/README.md

 * more_than_sixty: members with more 60% hit ratio.
 * top_100: top 100 members.

-If the result of the majority members prediction matching the actual game result, denote as 1 and vise versa.
+If the result of the majority members' prediction matching the actual game result, denote as 1 and vise versa.

 For example: if there are 51% of group members voted that host will win the point spread gambling and the prediction was correct, denote the judgement result as 1.